 \end{enumerate} \end{lemma}

-\begin{proof} Since the vector bundle $\trivbundle(-\lambda)$ has rank $1$ and degree $-\lambda$, tensoring a vector bundle with $\trivbundle(-\lambda)$ is the same as reducing all slopes by $\lambda$.
-Therefore we have the following observations: \begin{enumerate}[label = (\arabic*)]
+\begin{proof} Since the vector bundle $\trivbundle(\lambda)$ has rank $1$ and degree $\lambda$, tensoring a vector bundle with $\trivbundle(\lambda)$ is the same as adding $\lambda$ to all slopes.
+Therefore we have the following observations: \begin{enumerate}[label = (\alph*)]

-\item For $\Vcal = \Ecal, \Fcal$ or $\Qcal$, we have $\rk(\Vcal(-\lambda)^{\leq \mu}) = \rk(\Vcal^{\leq \mu+\lambda})$ and $\rk(\Vcal(-\lambda)^{\geq \mu}) = \rk(\Vcal^{\geq \mu+\lambda})$ for every $\mu \in \Q$.
+\item For $\Vcal = \Ecal, \Fcal$ or $\Qcal$, we have $\rk(\Vcal(\lambda)^{\leq \mu}) = \rk(\Vcal^{\leq \mu-\lambda})$ and $\rk(\Vcal(\lambda)^{\geq \mu}) = \rk(\Vcal^{\geq \mu-\lambda})$ for every $\mu \in \Q$.

-\item For $\Wcal = \Fcal$ and $\Qcal$, we have $\Ecal(-\lambda)^{\leq \mu} \simeq \Wcal(-\lambda)^{\leq \mu}$ if $\Ecal^{\leq \mu+\lambda} \simeq \Wcal^{\leq \mu+\lambda}$.
+\item For $\Wcal = \Fcal$ and $\Qcal$, we have $\Ecal(\lambda)^{\leq \mu} \simeq \Wcal(\lambda)^{\leq \mu}$ if $\Ecal^{\leq \mu-\lambda} \simeq \Wcal^{\leq \mu-\lambda}$.